Sithi-Vignesh/Gesture-Controller/README.md

 - **Real-time detection** at 30 FPS with sub-20ms input latency
 - **Tap vs. drag intelligence** — the system distinguishes between a quick tap and a held drag, so accidental triggers are virtually eliminated
 - **8-directional movement** including diagonals
+- **Picture-in-Picture webcam feed** — see your hand tracking live while you play
 - **One-click Windows installer** — no Python, no terminal required

 ---